 Different banks will have different penalties for withdrawing money early.
 The good news is that they aren’t usually too painful if you must access your funds.
 Typically the penalty is in the form of a few months of interest.

 While having to give up a couple of month’s interest isn’t ideal, it’s not that big of deal.

 For example, at CIT Bank you will be charged between 3 and 12 months of interest depending on the length of the CD.
 It’s not what we hope for but your principal is never in danger.
 It’s not like when you withdraw from your 401(k) early and your actual principal is penalized at 10%.
 With a CD you can only lose interest, your original amount is always safe.

 Are CD Ladders A Good Idea?

-CD ladders are perfect for money that you likely won't use but still don't want to subject to any risk.
+CD ladders are perfect for money that you likely won’t use but still don’t want to be subject to any risk.
 For example, if you like to have a large emergency fund you may not want the entire thing earning the low rates of a standard savings account.
 Perhaps you keep half in a regular savings account and half in a CD ladder.
 That way you have something to tide you over until a CD matures and you can access the funds penalty-free.